 #7.
 Grant Application is Misleading, Confusing or Unrealistic

-Under those we mean generalizations, logical flows, data and fact discrepancies, non-required information, missing information, flood, unsupported budget, forecast and other numbers and industry acronyms or jargon.
+Under those, we mean generalizations, logical flows, data and fact discrepancies, non-required information, missing information, flood, unsupported budget, forecast and other numbers and industry acronyms or jargon.
 Keep in mind that the person who reads and assesses the application does not necessarily possess your industry, technology, service or product knowledge.
 Try to imagine a 5-years old kid reading your application and try to make it so the kid understood it.

 #6.
 Applicant’s Financials are Currently in a Bad Shape

-It is too risky for the government to invest in the businesses that do not have a track record of productivity and growth.
-Look at your recent financial statements and if you noticed lack of or sharp decline in sales, inventory or debt growth, declining or missing profits and growing losses, then it is probably too early or too late to apply for the government grant.
+It is too risky for the government to invest in businesses that do not have a track record of productivity and growth.
+Look at your recent financial statements and if you noticed a lack of or sharp decline in sales, inventory or debt growth, declining or missing profits and growing losses, then it is probably too early or too late to apply for the government grant.
 You may apply as soon as the situation gets better.

 #5.
 Failure to Demonstrate the Benefits to the Government

 From the Government’s perspective, the purpose of grant funding is not only to ensure the applicant’s long-term growth and prosperity but also to create value for the public and community.
 This value has to be explicit, measurable and compelling and typically includes: